 Besides providing immense power to the legs, it also aids in absorbing impact from movements like walking, running, and jumping.
 The vastus lateralis on the outer thigh is opposed by the vastus medialis located on the inner thigh.

 These two muscles work in tandem to stabilize the position of the patella in the femoral groove of the thigh bone.
 When these two muscles are imbalanced or out of whack knee pain can arise causing patellofemoral stress syndrome (PFSS).

 Outer quad sweep simply refers to the shape of the quadriceps but more specifically the vastus lateralis muscle on the outer thigh.
 The quad outer sweep is a highly sought-after look especially in the sport of bodybuilding where this curved and defined quad can make a big difference in the appearance of the lower body musculature.

-It's necessary to target the vastus lateralis muscle during leg days because often we focus to much on the other quad muscles like the rectus femoris and vastus medialis.
-We put together some of the best vastus lateralis exercises that should become part of your training program.
-Keep this quick tip in mind when doing exercises to hit the vastus lateralis.
+It's necessary to target the vastus lateralis muscle during leg days because often we focus too much on the other quad muscles like the rectus femoris and vastus medialis.
+We put together some of the best exercises for vastus lateralis that should become part of your training program.

 Note: Keep your toes off the platform the entire movement to really target the vastus lateralis.

 No gym membership?
 No problem.
 As long as you have a set of dumbbells, you can easily work this lunge variation into an at-home routine.